Iran says extension of sanctions act shows U.S. unreliable

 But Iran's nuclear energy chief, Ali Akbar Salehi, who played a central role in reaching the nuclear deal, described the extension as a "clear violation" if implemented.

-The U.S. Senate vote was a blow to pragmatist Iranian President Hassan Rouhani, who engineered the diplomatic opening to the West that led to the nuclear deal.

-"The (nuclear accord) is the result of efforts by seven countries, and one country should not be allowed to weaken it," state news agency IRNA on Saturday reported Rouhani as saying.

-Last month, Supreme Leader Ayatollah Ali Khamenei warned that the extension would be viewed in Tehran as a breach of the nuclear accord and threatened retaliation.
+Last month, Supreme Leader Ayatollah Ali Khamenei had already warned in November that the extension would be viewed in Tehran as a breach of the nuclear accord and threatened retaliation.

-Another group of lawmakers plan to introduce a bill on Sunday to ban "the purchase of U.S. consumer goods including animal and agricultural products", IRIB reported.

-Such a bill could also endanger deals including U.S. planemaker Boeing's (BA.N) tentative accord to sell passenger jets to Iran, upgrading a fleet long deteriorating due to sanctions.

-Khamenei and his hardline loyalists have criticised the deal and blamed Rouhani for its failure to deliver swift improvements in living standards since sanctions were lifted in January.
+Khamenei and his hardline loyalists have criticised the deal and blamed President Hassan Rouhani for its failure to deliver swift improvements in living standards since sanctions were lifted in January.

 (Reporting by Dubai newsroom; editing by Susan Thomas)